evangelistalab/forte/docs/sphinx/basics/wfn_examples.rst

     psi4.energy('forte')

 This input will run a CASCI computation (since we have not requested orbital optimization).
+An example of how to request orbital optimization can be found in :ref:`Computing a manifold of solutions of different symmetry`.
 The output will return the energy and show the composition of the wave function::

     ==> Root No. 0 <==